-Professor Kolmin emphasized that no decision has yet been reached and that the committee will not have any final decisions to make, only recommendations.
-He then opened the meeting up to questions and comments from the The first question concerned the implementation of any change and when such a change would be effected.
-Professor Kolmin stated that the committee recommendation would be given to the President and Vice President of Academic Affairs who would probably bring it before the Faculty Senate and possibly Central Council After recommendations by these groups the question would be returned to committee and finalized in detail.
-He stressed that this was the probable course of events, but he was not certain.
-Any change could not be implemented until the fall semester of 1970.
-In response to these statements a number of students questioned the lack of consideration given to a student vote.
-Duncan Nixon, President of Central Council, stated that President Collins had assured him that no final decision would be made until Central Council had a chance to make a statement on the issue.
-Some dissatisfaction was still apparent and Nixon was asked if it would be possible to hold a student referendum.
+(Cleanse the finished before Christmas vacation.
+After vacation students would be made until Central Council had a chance to make a statement on the issue.
+Some dissatisfaction was still apparent and Nixon was asked if it would and Nixon was asked if it would and Nixon was asked if it would be possible to hold a student referendum.
 Nixon stated that it would be awkward, since the proposals would have to be presented in extreme detail, but it would be possible.
-Another student asked if the Task Force could delay its report so that a student referendum could be held.
-Professor Kolmin said it would be possible but that he thought it would be of little significance at this early stage.
-Another girl wanted to know why the process would take so long citing SUNY at Stonybrook and their change coming next fall after a report due in April Along with that question she also asked if any consideration had been given to the four course load in each semester with an independent study program in January.
-Her first question remained unanswered until later when it was repeated.
-The main reason was that the summer and next fall programs are being planned now, and it would take quite a large effort to change all those plans.
+Another student asked if the Task Force could delay its report so that a student referendum could be held Professor Kolmin said it would be possible but that he thought it would be of little significance at this early stage.
+Another girl wanted to know why the process would take so long citing SUNY at Stonybrook and their change coming next fall after a report due in April Along who would probably bring it reason was that the summer and before the Faculty Senate and next fall programs are being quite a large effort to change all those plans.
 Concerning her second question it was stated that under such an arrangement the number of courses and the credit for each course would have to be reconsidered since some classes met less and others stressed independent study.
 It was felt that this would be too complex for a large university like Albany.
-Professor Prakken of the Classics Department, who has taught and/or studied under 'all the proposed systems spoke in favor of the quarter system.
-He cited as its advantages that all exams were completed before the major holidays, that courses were at the same time everyday giving the student an equal load on each day instead of one class on Tuesday and five on Wednesday, for example.
-The number of exams is reduced during the terms and so the student does not enter vicious exam schedule.
-In addition, it is flexible enought to allow both acceleration and experimentation in the university.
-An Assistant Professor from the Graduate School of Public Affairs, who left before this reproter could get his name, spoke concerning the graduate students.
-Seventy five per cent of the graduate students are part time since they also hold jobs.
-For them, he stated, the 3-3 or quarter system would be most unfavorable since they would find it difficult to finish 15 weeks work into 10 weeks while working.
-He asked if it would be possible to have separate calendars for graduates and undergraduates.
-Nominations Open.
+Professor Prakken of the Classics Department, who has taught and/or studied under all the proposed systems spoke in favor of the quarter system.
+He cited as its advantages that all exams were completed before the major holidays, that courses were at the same time everyday giving the student an equal load on each day instead of one class on Tuesday and five on Wednesday for example.
+The number of exams is reduced during the terms and so the student does not enter a vicious exam schedule.
+In addition, it is flexible enought to allow both acceleration experimentation in the university Graduate School of Public Affairs who left before this reproter concerning the graduate students Seventy five per cent of the graduate students are part time since they also hold jobs.
+For them, he stated, the 3-3 or qu system would be most unfavorable since they would find it difficult to finish 15 weeks possible to have separate calendars for graduates and NOTICE State University Bookstore We are happy to announce that required textbooks for the Spring Semester will be furnished during the period February 3-28 at a price 5% below list.
+This reduction has been made possible by the diligent efforts of the Bookstore Management and all its people, who are making continuous efforts to improve this service and efficiency in the Store.
+Their efforts have converted a deficit of a year ago into a small excess of income over expenditures, and we are happy to pass this saving along to our customers.
+The above decision could not be made until December 31 financial information had been assembled, the books have already been marked with the list price, and will be sol. at that price during the coming rush.
+Students are asked, however, to hold their green sales receipts and turn them in for a cash rebate during the period March 3-14.
+Rebates will be made at a special counter set up in the tunnel.
+STATE BOOK STORE HOURS MONDAY THRU FRIDAY 9 a.m. ---- 8 p.m.